Plot Arctic Ocean Map

 DELTAT = ts.tt_ut1

-# convert from meters to centimeters
+# interpolate to grid and convert to centimeters

 Create animation of hourly tidal oscillation